Juliette Colbert de Barolo: Life

 Her father remarried on 19 April 1812 to Pauline Le Clerc and she had a half-brother in René-Oliver (b.
 19 March 1813).
 Colbert studied art and music in her private studies and learnt Greek and Latin as well as English and Italian and German when the Colbert's lived there.

 The French Revolution forced her father to relocate with his children in 1793 to the German Kingdom before settling in Holland and Belgium (her mother died in Brussels); their return to France came after Napoleon Bonaparte assumed power.
 Upon their return their castle had been burnt down and their land had been laid waste.
-Colbert had been traumatized with the death of her aunt and paternal grandfather at the guillotine in 1794 (during the Terror) added with the death of her mother months before.
+Colbert had been traumatized with the death of her aunt and paternal grandmother at the guillotine in 1794 (during the Terror) added with the death of her mother months before.
 In 1804 she served Empress Josephine in the imperial court where she first met her future husband.
 The two had in common a deep faith and desire to aid others though their temperaments were different: she was impetuous with a brilliant mind while he was gentle and reserved in nature.
 Colbert married the nobleman Carlo Tancredi Falletti di Barolo in Paris on 18 August 1806 and the couple later relocated to Turin (it was supposed to be brief but became a permanent arrangement) in 1814 after Napoleon's fall where the couple lived childless for the remainder of their lives together.
 Prince Camillo Borghese helped in mediating the union between the couple.
 The couple bore no children (both were infertile) but viewed the poor as their adopted children.
 It became the norm for her to help prisoners as well as poor girls and their mothers.
 Colbert created free schools with her husband for children and the first opened in Borgo Dora in 1821; she founded the Istituto del Rifugio for mothers in 1823 and an institute for victims of child prostitution later in 1833.

 In 1814 - during the Easter Octave - she encountered a Eucharistic procession to an ill person and knelt before the Blessed Sacrament.
 But a piercing scream broke the procession: "It is soup I need, not Viaticum!"
 This provocation from an inmate in a prison near the procession led Colbert to visit the prison where she was shocked from the degradation of the prisoners and their conditions.
 This moved her to help them.